 A trendsetter in reining, McQuay of Texas is known for putting his horses first.
 That philosophy has served him well with more than $2.5 million in career earnings.
 “A lot of common sense is needed when training horses.”

 He and his wife, Colleen also owned the $5 million sire Colonels Smoking Gun (Gunner) until the stallion’s death earlier this year.
 Bella was sired by Gunner and earned over $8,000 through 2012, according to Quarter Horse News.

 Regarding the mare’s fate, McQuay says, “It makes me sick.
 It is a tough deal and I am surprised.”

 Although it was more than a dozen years ago, Arballo worked for McQuay for about five years.
 During Arballo’s employment, McQuay says he didn’t have problems with him, although he admits he runs a strict operation.

 More recently, someone was watching Arballo at reining competitions.
 DeSousa confirms animal control was called out to two NRHA Reining Shows at Willow Glen over the summer regarding his treatment of his horses.
 DeSousa was unable to release the reports or additional information upon our request.
-The cases are being combined with the report regarding Bella’s death.
+He is combining the cases with Bella’s death investigation.

 The American Quarter Horse Association and National Reining Horse Association are aware of the current criminal investigation and are in contact with authorities.
 Anyone convicted will be issued suspensions, according to AQHA’s senior director of animal welfare and breed integrity Ward Stutz.